BikeTerra/native-spec/README.md

 emit('disconnect', {status: 'fail', data: {id: <deviceId>, reason: <string>}});
 ```

-### sendCommand(deviceId, serviceUuid, characteristicUuid, command)
+### writeValue(deviceId, serviceUuid, characteristicUuid, value)

-Write to a characteristic, returning response data.
-The `command` will contain a Uint8Array value.
+Write to a characteristic.
+The `value` will be a Uint8Array.
+The response will depend on whether the characteristic has a `writeWithoutResponse` property.

 ### readValue(deviceId, serviceUuid, characteristicUuid)